evan-erdos/trail-of-cthulhu/story/act-0/seq-3/scene-2.md

 As they leave, if they're observant, they notice a symbol over the archway.[^face]

-In their attempts to learn more about the ritual, the PCs are eventually caught by none other than the High Acolyte.
+In their attempts to learn more about the ritual, the PCs are eventually caught by a High Acolyte of the clergy.

 ~~~
 INT.
 ALTAR ROOM, INSIDE RUINS - DUSK